SillyTavern/SillyTavern-Extras/README.md

 * July 25 2023 - Now extras require Python 3.11 to run, some of the new modules will be incompatible with old Python 3.10 installs.
 To migrate using conda, please remove old environment using `conda remove --name extras --all` and reinstall using the instructions below.

 ## What is this

 A set of APIs for various SillyTavern extensions.

 **You need to run the latest version of SillyTavern.
 Grab it here: [How to install](https://docs.sillytavern.app/installation/windows/), [Git repository](https://github.com/SillyTavern/SillyTavern)**

 All modules, except for Stable Diffusion, run on the CPU by default.
 However, they can alternatively be configured to use CUDA (with `--cuda` command line option).
 When running all modules simultaneously, you can expect a usage of approximately 6 GB of RAM.
 Loading Stable Diffusion adds an additional couple of GB to the memory usage.

+Some modules can be configured to use CUDA separately from the rest (e.g. `--talkinghead-gpu`, `--coqui-gpu` command line options).
+This is useful in low-VRAM setups, such as on a gaming laptop.

 Try on Colab (will give you a link to Extras API):  <a target="_blank" href="https://colab.research.google.com/github/SillyTavern/SillyTavern/blob/release/colab/GPU.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>